 Choose High performance (you may need to click Show additional plans to view the High performance plan) for maximum performance when the computer is powered from an AC power source.
 Choose the Power saver (bear in mind that this scheme may slow down the overall performance of the computer in order to save power) for maximum power saving when the computer is battery (DC power) powered.
+The recommended Balanced power plan will balance power saving and performance.

-Figure 3 - 2 Power Plans (Win 7)
+Figure 3 - 2 Power Plans